Skip to content

 Notes

-• Vanilla beans add such a nice flavor that you can’t get from extract, but if you can’t find them, of course, feel free to use 1 tablespoon of a high-quality vanilla extract made from real vanilla beans or 1 teaspoon of vanilla bean paste instead.
+Vanilla beans add such a nice flavor that you can’t get from extract, but if you can’t find them, of course, feel free to use a high-quality vanilla extract made from real vanilla beans or a vanilla bean paste instead.
+Substitute 1 vanilla bean for 1 tablespoon of vanilla extract.

-• Watch carefully while whisking the mixture over low heat to thicken, because the eggs can go from liquid to overcooked in just moments!
+Observe while whisking it over the burner, because the eggs can go from liquid to overcooked in moments!

 Nutrition